MFOF7310/cloud-gaming-223-digital-engine/README.md

 Step-by-step:

-1. Prepare your files - Create a ZIP archive containing:
+## 1. Prepare your files - Create a ZIP archive containing:
    · index.js
    · package.json
    · package-lock.json
    · plugins/ folder (all command files)
-   · lib/ folder (core libraries)
    · .env file (with all API keys)
    · database.json (optional, will be created automatically)
 2. Create account at Bot-Hosting.net